crcx/parable/REFERENCE.md

     value - character

-Primitive.
 Convert value on stack to a character.

 Notes: